jfavaron/favawiki/home.md

 # Favanet Services
 ## Non - /opt/

-### Home Assistant

-For controlling the home

-Port 8123

 ### Favawiki

 Wiki has its own repo, so it's in a separate location.